naeramarth7/clean-greader/README.md

 # clean-greader

 clean-greader is a tiny tiny rss (1.8+) theme based on the latest Google Reader and inspired by other Google Services.
+**As of 2017/02/14 the theme does not contain tt-rss version information.
+Please see the [FAQ](#themes-not-displayed-in-the-settings) to properly add the version of tt-rss**
 As of 2013/08/29 the theme is build from scratch to be independent from changes to the tt-rss default.css.

 ## Preview
 ![](img/preview.png)